Inventory Management

 Every bin has a scannable barcode.
 Pickers scan the bin to confirm they're in the right place.

-When pick bins run low, system triggers replenishment from reserve stock.
+When pick bins run low, the system triggers replenishment from reserve stock.
 No manual monitoring needed.

 Orders are sequenced to minimize travel time.
 Pickers move through the warehouse efficiently.